 Some harmful software can also be the reason behind Chrome crashing.
 So, you can search for them and remove them using Chrome.
 Here’s how you can do it:

-- Click on Advanced from the left panel and click on Reset and Clean up.
+- Go to Settings and click on Reset and Clean up.

 - Click on Clean Up Computer.